Follow these tips in order to ensure your use of Land Bank properties is safe and enjoyable:

 - Learn to identify and avoid the three shiny leaves and white berries associated with poison ivy.
 It is one of the most pervasive plants on Nantucket and is found near beaches, on wooded trails, near wetlands, and in the moors.

 - Most Land Bank properties are open to hunting in the appropriate season.
 Pedestrians are encouraged to wear bright clothing and keep pets on a leash.
-The best time to enjoy Land Bank properties during hunting season is on Sundays when hunting is not allowed.
+Click here to review our hunting guidelines.

 - Please note that not all of the dirt roads and passable trails are maintained on a regular basis and some may only be traversable with four-wheel drive vehicles.
 Even with four-wheel drive, you may need to reduce tire pressure on particularly sandy patches.
 A beach sticker is required for driving on many beaches.

 - Please remember to keep Land Bank properties clean for all to enjoy.
 It is your responsibility to pack out your trash.